The Best Way to Store Fresh Basil

 3. Freeze It

-Dry off your blanched basil leaves before they are frozen to minimize freezer burn and ice buildup.
+After you blanch the basil leaves, pat them dry with paper towels before they are frozen to minimize freezer burn and ice buildup.
 You can freeze your leaves whole or chop them up and freeze them combined with a few teaspoons of water in ice cube trays (that's our preferred method).

 4. Dry It